devcontainers/spec/docs/specs/devcontainer-templates.md

 Before applying a Template, tooling must inspect the `optionalPaths` property of a Template and prompt the user on whether each file or folder should be included in the resulting output workspace folder.
 A path is relative to the root of the Template source directory.

-- For a single file, provide the full relative path without any path delimiters.
+- For a single file, provide the full relative path (without any leading or trailing path delimiters).
 - For a directory, provide the full relative path with a trailing slash and asterisk (`/*`) appended to the path.
 The directory and its children will be recursively ignored.

 Examples are shown below: